 The flashlight was the most popular purchase.

 96% of campers stated that their outdoor gear kept them comfortable.

-Every camper and camping experience is different, it is hugely dependent on the type of experience the individual wants when they go camping.
+Every camper and experience is different, it is hugely dependent on the type of experience the individual wants when they camp.
 Many people camp with the spirit of adventure in mind, enjoying making their own entertainment, living with the bare minimum and being more self-sufficient.
-However, there are also campers who bring fridges, kettles and TV’s to their camping trip, so they aren’t without luxuries.
+However, there are also campers who bring fridges, kettles and TV’s on their trip, so they aren’t without luxuries.

 34% of campers unplug by having their smartphone with them but not turning it on.

-97% of campers will bring some form of technology when camping.
+97% of campers will bring some form of technology.

 The importance of Wi-Fi or internet access has declined from 37% to 29% since 2017.

-For many, having a mobile phone is a camping necessity, often for safety reasons as it provides a form of communication in case of emergencies.
-This may explain why 97% of campers bring some form of technology with them when they go camping.
+For many, having a mobile phone is a necessity, often for safety reasons as it provides a form of communication in case of emergencies.
+This may explain why 97% of campers bring some form of technology with them when they go to a campground.

-Camping is often seen as a great opportunity to have a digital detox and has become increasingly common which is why the importance of internet whilst camping has declined over the years.
-People enjoy camping because it gives them an opportunity to be at one with nature and focus on interacting with the world around them.
-There are also a lot of camping apps that help campers enhance their experience, such as games and online maps.
+Camping is often seen as a great opportunity to have a digital detox and has become increasingly common which is why the importance of the internet whilst camping has declined over the years.
+People enjoy this type of trip because it gives them an opportunity to be at one with nature and focus on interacting with the world around them.
+There are also a lot of apps that help campers enhance their experience, such as games and online maps.